 In summary, push queues allow you to process tasks within App Engine at a steady rate and App Engine scales computing resources according to the number of tasks in your queue.

 For convenience, App Engine provides a default push queue for each application (there is no default pull queue).
 If you do not name a queue for a task, App Engine automatically inserts it into the default queue.
 You can use this queue immediately without any additional configuration.
 All modules and versions of the same application share the same default task queue.

 The default queue is preconfigured with a throughput rate of 5 task invocations per second.
 If you want to change the preconfigured settings, simply define a queue named

 queue.yaml.
-Code may always insert new tasks into the default queue, but if you wish to disable execution of these tasks, you may do so by clicking the Pause Queue button in the Developers Console Task queues page .
+Code may always insert new tasks into the default queue, but if you wish to disable execution of these tasks, you may do so by clicking the Pause Queue button in the Cloud Platform Console Task queues page .